Alfresco/alfresco-trashcan-cleaner-module/README.md

 ~~~
 mvn clean install
 ~~~
-The tests require a database connection (PostgreSQL by default), see [pom.xml](pom.xml) for details.
+The tests require a database connection (PostgreSQL by default).

+By default, the `it-setup` maven profile raises a PostgreSQL container to be used by these tests.

+**Note:** If needed, run `mvn clean install -DskipITs` to skip the tests.

 ### Artifacts
 The artifacts can be obtained by: